E3SM-Project/earthframe/README.md

-Got it — since your **backend** and **frontend** each have their own `README.md`, the root-level one should stay minimal, just giving context and pointing contributors to the right subdirectories.
-Here’s a clean draft:

----

 # EarthFrame

 EarthFrame is a platform for managing and comparing Earth system simulation metadata, with a focus on **E3SM** (Energy Exascale Earth System Model) reference simulations.